-- First task (staff gauge placement): The study participant looked at 18 stream pictures of the river Glatt (supplementary material: Stream pictures).
+- First task (staff gauge placement).
+The study participant looked at 18 stream pictures of the river Glatt (see the stream pictures in the Supplement).
 The pictures show the same location but were taken from different angles and perspectives.
-Some were well suited for placing a virtual staff gauge, others were moderately suitable, and some were not suitable at all.
-Without receiving any further information, the participant was asked to choose one of the 18 pictures and to place a virtual staff gauge onto the picture.
-This was done using an interface on the computer that looked similar to that in the CrowdWater app. - Second task (rating of reference pictures): The participant looked at 30 different reference pictures (for examples see supplementary material: Examples of reference pictures for the rating task).
+Some were well suited for placing a virtual staff gauge; others were moderately suitable; and some were not suitable at all.
+Without receiving any further information, the participant was asked to choose 1 of the 18 pictures and to place a virtual staff gauge onto the picture.
+This was done using an interface on the computer that looked similar to that in the Crowd-Water app.

+- Second task (rating of reference pictures).
+The participant looked at 30 different reference pictures (for examples see "Examples of reference pictures for the rating task" in the Supplement).
 These pictures were chosen from reference pictures that were uploaded by citizen scientists using the CrowdWater app.
-The pictures were selected to represent a range of well, moderately, and poorly placed virtual staff gauges.
+The pictures were selected to represent a range of well, moderately and poorly placed virtual staff gauges.
 The participant rated each of the 30 reference pictures as "unsuitable", "rather unsuitable", "rather suitable" or "suitable".